 |User testing||NA||Testing typical users on typical tasks.
 Central to Usability Testing||NA|

 |Modeling||NA||In academia compare w/ theory.||In academia compare w/ theory||GOMS etc.|

 NA = not applicable, not used

 Usability testing uses all the techniques except ‘asking experts’.

 The basic structure of a usability test session is:

-- Pretest introductions and explain the UI and the tasks.
+- Pretest introductions and explanation of the UI and the tasks of the test.